-Functional incontinence refers to bladder difficulties experienced by patients who have a normal urinary system but have mental or physical disabilities that impair their mobility and keep them from getting to the bathroom.
+Functional incontinence refers to bladder difficulties experienced by patients who have a normal urinary system but have mental or physical disabilities that impair their mobility and keep them from getting to the bathroom in a timely fashion.

 Because incontinence is a symptom, rather than a disease, it is often hard to determine the cause.
 In addition, a variety of conditions may be the cause.

 The urinary system helps to maintain proper water and salt balance throughout the body: